 Basic principles of acoustics related to speech and hearing are studied.
 Areas covered include basic sound, mathematical computation of sound intensity and pressure, and physiological aspects of acoustics.
+Prerequisites: BIOL 1014 and CHEM 1024, or consent of CMDS Department Chair.
 Fall of even-numbered years.